finnagin/OperationsAndWorkflows/docs/lookup_and_score.md

 # lookup_and_score

 This operation adds knodes/kedges, (complete) results, and scores (to the results).
 It is equivalent to the workflow fill + bind + complete_results + score.
+Any constraints specified in the TRAPI must be respected.
 Implementations of this operation are _unique_; their behavior is not fully-specified by the operation parameters.

 ### examples